Apteco/py-apteco/docs/source/reference/topics/variables.rst

   Variables
 *************

-.. py:currentmodule:: session

 Introduction
 ============

-The ``Variable`` object represents a FastStats system variable.
+The :class:`Variable` object represents a FastStats system variable.
-It holds metadata about the FastStats variable, and has a reference to the :class:`Table` object corresponding to FastStats table the variable belongs to.
+It holds metadata about the FastStats variable, and has a reference to the :class:`Table` object corresponding to the FastStats table the variable belongs to.
 But its main use is in enabling you to build selections in a quick and intuitive way.
-Variable objects for a FastStats system are automatically created when you initialize a :class:`Session` connected to that system.
+:class:`Variable` objects for a FastStats system are automatically created when you initialize a :class:`Session` connected to that system.

 Basic use